 *NOTE* The Lucky Bums Ski Trainer harness is not meant to hold your child up, so if they can’t stand or balance on skis it may not work very well for you.
 What it DOES do is allow you to help them turn or keep them from getting away from you (ie Whistler doesn’t know how to stop yet).

 With how well he did last year, this March we decided to sign Whistler up for the Whistler Blackcomb 2 Day Ski School for Kids.
-While Whistler was not too thrilled with the idea of us leaving him with a stranger at first, we were confident that this was the best thing we could do to nurture his innate snow skills.
+While Whistler was not too thrilled with the idea of us leaving him with a stranger, we were confident that this was the best thing we could do to nurture his innate snow skills.

-Even though the Whistler 2 Day Ski School is for kids of all ages they are broken into groups and Whistler was placed with his fellow 3 and 4 year olds.
-Learning and play was broken up by frequent breaks and story time between 11:30 and 1:00pm.
-Even though the school is focused on learning to slide and ski the focus was on creating a fun time for the kids.
-It was reassuring to know that there were only a maximum of 5 kids per instructor.
-I knew he would be receiving individual attention and that the instructor would be able to ensure everyone was kept safe as well.
+Even though the Whistler 2 Day Ski School is for kids of all ages, they are broken into groups to accommodate ability, attention span and stamina.
+There weren’t any other 2 year olds, so Whistler was placed with the 3 and 4 year olds.
+Learning and play was intermixed with frequent breaks and story time between 11:30 a.m. and 1:00 p.m.
+The school is focused on learning to slide and ski, but also creating a fun time for the kids.
+It was reassuring to know that there were only a maximum of 5 kids per instructor as I knew he would be receiving individual attention and that the instructor would be able to ensure everyone was kept safe as well.

 His teacher was impressed with his ability and made adaptations to her planned activities for the second day to accommodate his skills, which I thought was fantastic!
 By the end of day 2, he didn’t want to leave Ski School or his teacher.